 This small square in downtown Reykjavik has been a public gathering place since 1930.
-During warm, sunny weather Austurvollur becomes particularly lively as the outdoor cafes lining the square fill up with thirsty Icelanders and visiting travellers.
+During warm, sunny weather Austurvollur square becomes particularly lively as the outdoor cafes lining the square fill up with thirsty Icelanders and visiting travelers.
 In December, a Christmas tree arrives, a gift from fellow Scandinavians in Oslo.

 In Austurvollur you will find a statue of the leader of Iceland’s independence movement, Jon Sigurdsson.
 Iceland’s Independence Day is held on June 17th, Jon Sigurdsson’s birthday, and morning ceremonies in Reykjavik begin in Austurvollur square.